top of page

 • Online Auctions and Marketplaces

 Websites such as Sotheby’s and Christie’s occasionally list rare bird prints.
-Online platforms like Etsy, eBay and Facebook also offer vintage prints, though buyer caution is advised.
+Online platforms like Etsy, eBay, and Facebook also offer vintage prints, though buyer caution is advised.

 • Museums and Libraries